rhyslwells/Data-Archive/content/standardised/Silhouette Analysis.md

    $b(i)$ is the average distance between the data point $i$ and all points in the nearest cluster (the cluster with the smallest average distance to $i$).

  **Interpretation of Silhouette Scores:**
-   A silhouette score ranges from -1 to 1.
+   - A silhouette score ranges from -1 to 1.
-   A score close to 1 indicates that the data point is ==wellclustered== and far from neighboring clusters.
+   - A score close to 1 indicates that the data point is ==well clustered== and far from neighboring clusters.
-   A score close to 0 indicates that the data point is on or very close to the decision boundary between two neighboring clusters.
+   - A score close to 0 indicates that the data point is on or very close to the decision boundary between two neighboring clusters.
-   A negative score indicates that the data point might have been assigned to the wrong cluster.
+   - A negative score indicates that the data point might have been assigned to the wrong cluster.

+Exploratory Questions:
+- How does silhouette score behave in high-dimensional embedding spaces?
+- Can it be trusted when clusters have unequal sizes or densities?

 ### Silhouette Plot: